varad-comrad/Workflow/README.md

 - Python3.10+
 - For Python projects:
-    - virtaulenv (conda or poetry in the future)
-    - pyenv
+    - pyenv (pyenv-virtualenv), poetry or conda